 - what major and critical incidents are

-- decision making, the national decision model (NDM) and joint decision model (JDM)
+- decision making, the national decision model (NDM) and the joint decision model (JDM)

 - joint emergency services interoperability principles (JESIP), the importance of interoperability and the principles of shared situational awareness, including knowledge of the key roles, functions and communication principles